World Cancer Day to be observed on February 4

 -

-World Cancer Day to be observed on February 4January 31, 2017Print : Islamabad
+World Cancer Day to be observed on February 4January 31, 2017Print : National

 A report aired by a private news channel World Cancer Day is celebrated every year all over the world to commemorate all the efforts done by the WHO, United Nations, governmental and nongovernmental health organisations towards making the strategy to fight against cancer.